 The Bodhisatta was once a tree fairy.
-Another tree fairy lived in a tree near him and a lion and a tiger also dwelled in the forest.
+Another tree fairy lived in a tree near him, and a lion and a tiger also dwelled in the forest.
 For fear of the two big cats, no humans came into the forest to cut down trees.

-The lion and tiger killed many animals, and the rotting corpses of their prey lie scattered around the forest.
+The lion and tiger killed many animals, and the rotting corpses of their prey lay scattered around the forest.
 One day the other tree fairy told the Bodhisatta he was fed up with the stench of the carcasses and was going to drive the lion and tiger away.
 The Bodhisatta told him these two beasts protected their homes from humans and must be allowed to stay, but the other fairy was a fool and did not believe him.
 He took a terrifying physical form and scared the lion and tiger away to another forest.

 In the Lifetime of the Buddha